nielslange/email-redirect/README.md

 # Email Redirect

 A WordPress plugin that enables users to redirect emails to custom email addresses instead of the original recipient.
-This is particularly helpful during development and testing, allowing you to verify emails are sent correctly without real-world consequences—such as preventing test orders from reaching your fulfillment center or accidentally notifying customers.
+This is particularly helpful during development and testing, allowing you to verify emails are sent correctly without real-world consequences, such as preventing test orders from reaching your fulfillment center or accidentally notifying customers.

 ## Screenshot